 - Include mockups in your brand kit to help with visual branding.
 Having a designer on your team that can create mockups helps the whole team understand how the logo will look in various applications.
 Whether that’s on a business card, a new website, letterhead, tote bags or mugs.
 Mockups are a great addition to any brand kit.

 - Exporting both a print brand kit and a digital version ensures your team can access it from anywhere, anytime.

 As mentioned above, having a document with your logo variations promises that anyone creating content for your business will stay on-brand.
 Meaning the colors, fonts and logos will all look the same.
 When you deliver a cohesive brand experience, people will recognize your valuable content immediately.
 This consistency of high-quality content creates trust with your audience.
 They will see something you create and know it aligns with your company.
 They trust that what you deliver is consistent, thoughtful, and reliable.

 Example: Leader’s Cut: The Ken Kilday Experience

-How to implement the Brand Kit
+How to Implement the Brand Kit

 A strong brand identity is crucial.
-Your logo will not only be the first impression to a client but should be a lasting impression to your client.
+Your logo will not only be the first impression to a client but should be a lasting impression on your client.
 A full brand kit with logo variations, corresponding color palette and typography options ensures that anyone within your company, with a design eye or not, can translate your logo and brand identity in a clean, consistent manner.

 At Mountain Mojo Group, once we’ve designed the initial logo for your organization, we lock in your visual identity with a detailed brand kit that makes it easy for any of your staff or partner organizations to create a wide array of branded materials while keeping a consistent identity throughout multiple platforms.